Apply for Funding

 After You Apply

 All grant decision notifications will be sent out via email by 11:59pm on the dates outlined above.
-If you received a grant or a partial grant, please pick up your check at the Yale College Business Office in Suite 630, 55 Whitney Ave. on Wednesdays and Fridays between the hours of 10am to 4pm (but be aware that new checks are issued every Friday, so if you received a decision email before Wednesday, it will not be available on until Friday).
-If these times do not work, students are more than welcome to set up a separate time with Betty Jane from the Business Office at email@example.com.
+If you received a grant or a partial grant, please pick up your check at the Yale College Business Office located in Suite 630, 55 Whitney Ave. on Wednesdays between 1pm and 4pm and Fridays between 10am and 4pm (but be aware that new checks are issued every Friday, so if you received a decision email on or before Wednesday, it will not be available until Friday).
+If these times do not work, students are welcome to set up a separate time with Betty Jane from the Business Office at email@example.com.

 Please note that checks must be picked up within two weeks from the Friday of the week that decision emails are sent.
 Checks that are not collected in that time period will be voided since the UOC has an obligation to be fair to other organizations and release unused funds for future funding cycles.